jonascarpay/jonascarpay.github.io/posts/2022-09-19-declarative-deployment.md

 I don't have any universal recommendations here, because it all depends on your threat model and attack vectors.

 In general, Terraform is better equipped for dealing with secrets than Nix, so if you can go through Terraform that's usually the better option.

-Over at [`binplz.dev`](https://github.com/binplz/binplz.dev), we're experimenting with [commiting all secrets to git](https://github.com/binplz/binplz.dev/tree/master/secrets) in encrypted form, and using [age](https://github.com/FiloSottile/age)-based [script](https://github.com/binplz/binplz.dev/blob/master/secrets/decrypt.sh) that lets [trusted users](https://github.com/binplz/binplz.dev/blob/master/secrets/trustees) decrypt them, all in a declarative way.
-This was inspired by the way [agenix](https://github.com/ryantm/agenix) (about which I [wrote before](https://jonascarpay.com/posts/2021-07-27-agenix.html)) works, which we unfortunately can't use directly here.
+You can use provisioners to upload sensitive and automatically interface with your secret management setup.

 ### Disk sizing
 With the above setup, your instance will have a single hard drive, whose size is simply the size of the EC2 image.
-That's not ideal, because it's not a very large image, and what little space there is is shared by both the NixOS configuration (which contains the application), and any data the application might generate (databases, anyone)?
+That's not ideal, because it's not a very large image, and what little space there is is shared by both the NixOS configuration and application data.
-You could just create a larger disk image, but in general it's a better idea to separate your data drive from your OS drive by creating separate EBS volumes.
+You could just create a larger disk image, but it's probably a better idea to separate your data drive from your OS drive by creating separate EBS volumes.
 That way you can scale them independently as you see fit.

 ### Terraform best practices
 All the Terraform source code is currently in a single `main.tf` file.
-I decided it would be simpler this way, but it does go against [Terraform's module structure conventions](https://www.terraform.io/language/modules/develop/structure).
+I decided on this to keep the guide simple, but it does go against [Terraform's module structure conventions](https://www.terraform.io/language/modules/develop/structure).
 If you use this as the basis of a more serious project you probably want to consider reorganizing the Terraform code.

 ### Scaling up and modularizing
 One question you might have is how to extend this approach to multiple instances.
 The answer is actually the same way you duplicate any part of Terraform configuration: you use a [`count`](https://www.terraform.io/language/meta-arguments/count) or [`for_each`](https://www.terraform.io/language/meta-arguments/for_each) clause.

-In the case of the spartan approach, you can just slap a `count` on the `aws_instance`, since you only need to duplicate a single resource.
+In the case of the spartan approach, you can just slap a `count` on the `aws_instance` resource directly.

-For the more ergonomic approach, you will need also need to duplicate the `nixos_deployment` resource in tandem with the instance.
+For the more ergonomic approach, things are slightly trickier since you need to duplicate the `nixos_deployment` resource in tandem.
-The way you do that is by collecting them in a [_module_](https://www.terraform.io/language/modules/develop), and putting the `count`/`for_each` on the module.
+You do that by collecting the parts that need to be duplicated together in a [_module_](https://www.terraform.io/language/modules/develop), and then putting the `count`/`for_each` clause on the module call.

 ### Inverting the dependency
 In the current workflow, Nix precedes Terraform, in the sense that Nix prepares all variables before Terraform runs and uses them.